KleeGroup/drig/README.md

 Application grid component.

 ## Purpose
+The purpose of this component is to provide a way to organize and navigate between your applications.
+It should work almost as on the **iPhone**.

 ## How to use
 In order to use the drig component it is super easy.